-Modes of Overseas Direct Investment by resident Individual
+Modes of Overseas Investment by resident Individual

-A resident individual may also make Overseas Direct Investment in the equity shares and compulsorily convertible preference shares of a JV or WoS outside India within the overall limit of USD 250,000 per financial year as prescribed by the RBI under the provisions of the liberalised remittance scheme.
+A resident individual may also make ODI and/or OPI subject to the overall limit of USD 250,000 per financial year prescribed by the RBI under the provisions of liberalised remittance scheme.
 The limit of USD 250,000 is the aggregate limit and is applicable for all permitted capital account and/or current account transactions which may be undertaken by a resident individual in a financial year.